LanceClarke/LanceClarke/README.md

 - 👋 Hi, I’m @LanceClarke
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently working with R
+-  :fire: Ignore the fire in the background of my profile picture.
+I live in California.
 - 📫 Reach me at LanceClarkeMS@gmail.com

 <!---